Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 - Organic acids test: Similar to the hydrogen breath test, this test looks for the production of certain acids from negative microbe strains to determine whether there are any imbalances.

-Tools to treat Bacterial Dysbiosis
+How to treat Dysbiosis

 In conventional medicine, antibiotics are the first step in treatment to kill off any bacterial overgrowths, However, in functional medicine, we see this as counterintuitive since antibiotics kill off good bacteria as well - making it more difficult for your gut to restore healthy microbial balance.